enfabrica/enkit/scripts/gee.md

 If you have any second thoughts during this process: Adding the token "DRAFT" to your PR description will cause the PR to be marked as a draft.
 Adding the token "ABORT" will cause gee to abort the creation of your PR.

+By default, `pr_make` creates a PR that targets upstream/master as the branch for the PR to merge into.
+However, this branch can be changed in two ways:

+* The `GEE_PR_BASE` environment variable can be used to specify the name of the upstream branch to merge into.

+* The `--base <branchname>` argument can be added to the command line to explicitly specify the name of the upstream branch to target.
+This value will override the value in `GEE_PR_BASE`, if set.

 Uses the same options as "gh pr create".